 Of course, you’ll want to make sure your climate is suitable for growing a fiddle leaf fig outdoors.
 Temperatures should be no cooler than 50 degrees at night and generally no hotter than 95 or so during the day.

 But keep in mind that fiddle leaf figs are great at adapting to their environments!
-During the first heat wave that got up to 100 degrees this summer, my plant showed signs of dryness and sunburn, so brought him indoors for a few days.
+During the first heat wave that got up to 100 degrees this summer, my plant showed signs of dryness and sunburn, so I brought him indoors for a few days.
 But a month later, there was another heat wave that got up to 103 degrees and I left my plant outside.
 It did fine!
-Once you fiddle leaf fig has been outdoors a few months, it should do well with temperature fluctuations within a reasonable range.
+Once your fiddle leaf fig has been outdoors a few months, it should do well with temperature fluctuations within a reasonable range.

 My fiddle leaf fig tree is in a very large ceramic pot, which provides a lot of consistency in the soil moisture.
 I water and feed with Fiddle Leaf Fig Plant Food once a week.
 If your plant is smaller, you will want to check on it at least twice a week to make sure it doesn’t dry out.
+(A handy moisture meter like this one can tell you when your plant is thirsty!)

 Be sure to keep your plant out of direct sunlight, as they can easily burn.
 My plant is under a pergola and gets a little bit of direct sun through the pergola throughout the day and seems to have adapted just fine.
-However, especially when you first put and indoor plant outdoors, you will want to protect them from any direct afternoon sun.
+However, especially when you first put an indoor plant outdoors, you will want to protect them from any direct afternoon sun.

 The Keys to Fiddle Leaf Fig Recovery

 Most of the big problems with fiddle leaf fig plants stem from too much water, not enough light, and poor drainage.
 Putting your plant outside in a free-draining container and hosing it down once a week can solve all three issues!
 If you have a sick fiddle leaf fig, try putting it outside in an area protected from the sun.
-Be sure to take before and after photos to share your story in our Facebook Group.
+Be sure to take before and after photos to share your story in our Facebook group.